 If you’re also considering a new challenge and taking your first steps on this new journey then the question might not be 'Why?’ after all, but 'Why not?'

-Looking for a new challenge in 2019?
-Sign up for The Developer Pathway coding bootcamp at Northcoders and kick-start a new career in programming.
+If you're looking for a new challenge in 2019, yes!
+Sign up for Northcoders and kick-start a new career in programming.